Voting

 Visit the Secretary of the Commonwealth to learn about restoring your voting rights.

-Primary day was Tuesday, June 17th.
-The general election is Tues, November 4th.
+Primary day is Tuesday, June 16th.
+The general election is Tues, November 3th.

-Early voting begins 45 days before the Primary (Friday, May 2nd) and 45 days
+Early voting begins 45 days before the Primary and 45 days before the General.

-before the General (Friday, Sept 19th).
-Check our events page for more important election deadlines.
+Check our events page for more important election deadlines as they approach.

 Representation